About

 A JUST LOCAL ECONOMY

-Creating cooperatively owned economic infrastructure that reduces barriers for local producers to access new market opportunities, and makes local food more accessible for more buyers.
+Creating cooperatively owned infrastructure that reduces barriers for local producers to access new market opportunities, and makes local food more accessible for more buyers.

 Impact